-- Rejects the May Revision proposal regarding In-Home Supportive Services (IHSS) Provider Overtime and Travel Hours. - Rejects the May Revision proposal regarding In-Home Supportive Services for Undocumented Adults. - Modifies the May Revision proposal regarding In-Home Supportive Services Community First Choice Option Late Penalties to split the penalty 50/50 between state and counties in 2025-26, resulting in savings of \$40.5 million General Fund, and adopting May Revision savings for 2026-27 and ongoing that will occur if late CFCO reassessments continue, with placeholder trailer bill. - Modifies the May Revision Proposal to require the asset test limit as it was in the prior interim step, which permitted assets up to \$130,000 for individuals and \$195,000 for couples, that was in effect from July 1, 2022 to December 31, 2023, starting January 1, 2026, consistent with the same change in Medi-Cal under the Department of Health Care Services.
+- Rejects the May Revision proposal regarding In-Home Supportive Services (IHSS) Provider Overtime and Travel Hours. - Rejects the May Revision proposal regarding In-Home Supportive Services for Undocumented Adults. - Rejects the May Revision proposal regarding the IHSS Residual Program and Auto-Termination for IHSS Consumers who lose Medi-Cal after a redetermination. - Modifies the May Revision proposal regarding In-Home Supportive Services Community First Choice Option Late Penalties to split the penalty 50/50 between state and counties in 2025-26, resulting in savings of \$40.5 million General Fund, and adopting May Revision savings for 2026-27 and ongoing that will occur if late CFCO reassessments continue, with trailer bill language. - Modifies the May Revision Proposal to require the asset test limit as it was in the prior interim step, which permitted assets up to \$130,000 for individuals and \$195,000 for couples, that was in effect from July 1, 2022 to December 31, 2023, starting January 1, 2026, consistent with the same change in Medi-Cal under the Department of Health Care Services.
 This results in savings for IHSS of \$15.96 million in 2025-26, \$220.3 million in 2026-27, and \$317.2 million in 2027-28 (all General Fund) and ongoing.
-This change would apply to all IHSS consumers, as IHSS is a Medi-Cal benefit. - Modifies the May Revision proposal regarding the IHSS Residual Program and Auto-Termination for IHSS Consumers who Lose Medi-Cal after a Redetermination to instead approve a six-month grace period limit in the IHSS Residual Program for those losing Medi-Cal due to redetermination, starting July 1, 2026.
-This results in savings of \$55.3 million in 2026-27, \$59.7 million in 2027-28, and \$64.5 million in 2028-29 (all General Fund). - Approves the May Revision proposal regarding the Case Management Information and Payrolling System Automation for Ensuring Access to Medicaid Services Final Rule.
+This change would apply to all IHSS consumers, as IHSS is a Medi-Cal benefit. - Approves the May Revision proposal regarding the Case Management Information and Payrolling System Automation for Ensuring Access to Medicaid Services Final Rule.
 Approves an increase of \$162,000 one-time in 2025-26 and a reimbursement increase by \$1,294,000 one-time in 2025-26 to implement automation changes to the Case Management Information and Payrolling System (CMIPS) related to the Ensuring Access to Medicaid Services Final Rule.
-Budget bill language is also added as a contingency to authorize the Department of Finance to decrease this item and related reimbursement up to these amounts if the rule is rescinded or repealed.

-- Approves Placeholder Trailer Bill Language in concept (1) to require review of IHSS county program activities in the context of acknowledged funding gaps and (2) consider workload relief changes that enable effective county administration of the IHSS program.
+Budget bill language is also added as a contingency to authorize the Department of Finance to decrease this item and related reimbursement up to these amounts if the rule is rescinded or repealed. - Approves trailer bill language to (1) require review of IHSS county program activities in the context of acknowledged funding gaps and (2) consider workload relief changes that enable effective county administration of the IHSS program.
 In accordance with Welfare and Institutions Code section 12306.19, DSS conducted an assessment of the ongoing workload and costs to administer the IHSS program.
 The information provided at the May Revision states that the reassessment costs are \$124 million General Fund and \$246 million total funds for IHSS county workload.
-These costs are not accounted for the in the May Revision updates to program costs. - Approves \$140 million General Fund savings for 2025-26 and on-going in IHSS based on information from the Legislative Analyst's Office based on revised overtime estimates. - Approves \$3.3 million General Fund for 2025-26 at the California Department of Human Resources (CalHR) for state operations and staffing for statewide collective bargaining for In-Home Supportive Services providers.
+These costs are not accounted for the in the May Revision updates to program costs.

+Approves \$3.3 million General Fund for 2025-26 at the California Department of Human Resources (CalHR) for state operations and staffing for statewide collective bargaining for In-Home Supportive Services providers, with trailer bill language included in the Labor Trailer Bill, SB/AB 129.